maltemosbach/sold/README.md

 ```bash
 python evaluate_sold.py checkpoint_path=PATH_TO_CHECKPOINT(S)
 ```
-which will create metrics and visualizations for the checkpoints.
+which will log performance metrics and visualizations for the given checkpoints.

 ## Checkpoints
 We added pre-trained SAVi and SOLD models in the [`checkpoints`](./checkpoints) directory.